mautic/developer-documentation-new/docs/rest_api/companies.rst

        'companyemail' => 'updated@acme.com',
    );

-   // Create new a company of ID 1 is not found?
+   // Create a new company if ID 1 is not found?
    $createIfNotFound = true;

    $company = $companyApi->edit($id, $data, $createIfNotFound);

-Edit an existing Company.
-Note that this supports PUT or PATCH depending on the desired behavior.

-**PUT** creates a Company if the given ID does not exist and clears all the Company information, adds the information from the request.
-**PATCH** fails if the Company with the given ID does not exist and updates the Company field values with the values from the request.

 .. vale off